Lesson Plan - Get It!

 - Start with the White House resources:

-Besides loosening regulations on businesses, all three presidents cut taxes in hope of getting more money into the hands of the people.
+Besides loosening regulations on businesses, all three presidents cut taxes in the hope of getting more money into the hands of the people.
 They led during a tumultuous time, and, as you have learned, they all had various domestic and foreign accomplishments and issues.

 In the Got It? section, you will use your notes to take a look at some of the things these past presidents may have revered and regretted.